retry51776/notes/self-improvement/ability.md

 # Ability
-> Abilities are ways of thinking and behaving.
+> Abilities are ways of thinking and behaving. `algorithm?`
 >
 > I think we should use Parenting model to train Limbic & reptilian brain